ForgeFlow/ddmrp/ddmrp/README.rst

   important for the products which are purchased and are components in any Bill of Materials.

-B) For purchased/distributed products' buffers the logic is simpler.
+For purchased/distributed products' buffers the logic is simpler.

 * In the first place the system will look if there are Vendors for the product, if so it will use the *Delivery Lead Time* of the preferred one.